 - Performance > Preset standards

-This stage calls for taking action according to the results of comparison achieved in stage 3.
-After comparing performance against preset standards, manager can take these actions:
+This stage calls for taking action according to the results of the comparison achieved in stage 3.
+After comparing performance against preset standards, the manager can take these actions:

 - Meeting standards: If the performance/ process meets the set standards, he has to decide how to sustain its level or increase it.